California Division of Juvenile Justice: Education

-The DJJ is legally required to provide a high school education for every ward who does not already have a diploma.
+The DJJ was legally required to provide a high school education for every ward who does not already have a diploma.
 However, students are sometimes kept from class because of safety and security situations or teacher vacancies.
 Validated gang associates are sometimes kept from classroom or vocational training for institutional safety and security reasons relative to gang tensions or conflict.
 Academic teachers and vocational instructors are credentialed through the California Commission on Teacher Credentialing.
 The education area of the institution is referred to as the "Education Corridor" or "Trade Line", reflecting the vocational training focus of the institution.
 The Trade Line is monitored by security professionals known as "Youth Correctional Officers" (YCO).
 Students are escorted to the Trade Line from their living areas by "Youth Correctional Counselors" (YCC).
 The educational system in the DJJ is part of the California Department of Education, and each site is required to maintain accreditation through the Western Association of Schools and Colleges.

 Conditions

-On non-school days, maximum security inmates are locked in their cells for 23 hours a day.
+On non-school days, maximum security inmates were locked in their cells for 23 hours a day.
 A spokesman for Governor Arnold Schwarzenegger's prisons department said lengthy lockdowns at DJJ facilities were no longer used as punishment, but were sometimes necessary to maintain order.
 One of the justifications for such treatment is gang affiliation and the threat of corresponding violence.

-Many of the Youthful Offenders at some DJJ facilities arrive on or are placed on psychotropic medications, a matter that has triggered protests and litigation.
+Many of the Youthful Offenders at some DJJ facilities arrived on or are placed on psychotropic medications, a matter that has triggered protests and litigation.

-The threat of violence is a constant distraction at DJJ facilities.
+The threat of violence was a constant distraction at DJJ facilities.
 In 2004, a six-month investigation by the San Jose Mercury News uncovered deep systemic flaws, concluding that violence was predominant, gangs ruled, and fear was pervasive.
 The Mercury News reported that, at any given time, dozens of young men are held in isolation cells for fighting or other offenses at the state's two maximum security facilities, and that wards sometimes threw human waste, blood or semen through the slots in their cell doors.

 Experts who have studied the prisons have declared them the most violent in the nation, and there have been six suicides in California's juvenile jails between 2000 and 2005.

 In January 2005, Chief Deputy Inspector General Brett Morgan issued a report calling for the elimination of 23-hour-a-day incarceration policies for wards placed in administrative segregation and criticized the DJJ for failing to end the practice.
 The inspector general's report outlines Maldonado's history and offers a portrait of Chaderjian as a violent lockup where gang leaders seem to have more clout than the Youth Correctional Officers.